plerionhq/backlog-of-broken-dreams/README.md

 Daniel Grzelak (@dagrz on X, daniel.grzelak@plerion.com)

-And if you don’t want to mess around with all that, or you just want something now, let our [AI cloud security teammate Pleri](https://www.plerion.com/pleri-ai "https://www.plerion.com/pleri-ai") do the prioritization for you, in Slack, in Jira, or wherever else you might work.
+And if you don't want to mess around with all that, or you just want something now, let our [AI cloud security teammate Pleri](https://www.plerion.com/pleri-ai "https://www.plerion.com/pleri-ai") do the prioritization for you, in Slack, in Jira, or wherever else you might work.